Saacid-Ali/NBA-Games-Classifier/README.md

 * Home/Away Team Free Throw %

 ## Data Cleaning
-Once the data was collected from Kaggle and the All-Star data was scraped from RealGm, the data needed to be cleaned prior to being used in the models.
+Once the data was collected from Kaggle and the All-Star data was scraped from RealGM, the data needed to be cleaned prior to being used in the models.
 I made the following changes:

 * Changed the team names of some of the NBA All-Stars as the team names changed in real life such as the New Jersey Nets being renamed the Brooklyn Nets
 * Removed the rows without game data.